Basic concepts¶

-The second thing to be noticed is that Manifest Edit relies on two external components ("Plugins Library" and "Pipeline configuration file") that are totally separated from the Manifest Edit executable.
+The second thing to be noticed is that Manifest Edit relies on a "Plugins Library" and a "Pipeline configuration file".

 The Pipeline Engine has two responsibilities: